* Weak Germany PMI fans ECB rate cut speculation

 * Slower China manufacturing growth helps yen recover

-* Dollar volatile vs yen on bogus AP White House blasts
+* Dollar volatile vs yen on bogus AP tweet

-NEW YORK, April 23 The euro dropped to a
+NEW YORK, April 23 The euro slipped to a

-two-week low against the dollar on Tuesday as weak German data
+two-week low against the dollar on Tuesday after weak German

-raised concerns about the health of the euro zone economy and
+data raised concerns about the health of the euro zone economy,

-The yen saw brief volatility after an Associated Press
+The yen saw brief volatility after a bogus Associated Press